learning-zone/python-basics/README.md

 **Python supports Multi-Level Inheritance or Multiple Inheritance or Both?**
  - Yes
-#### Consider multiple inheritances here.
+#### Q. Consider multiple inheritances here.
-#### Suppose class C inherits from classes A and B as class C(A,B).Classes A and B both have their own versions of method func().
+#### Q. Suppose class C inherits from classes A and B as class C(A,B).Classes A and B both have their own versions of method func().
 If we call func() from an object of class C, which version gets invoked?

 Ans.
 In our article on Multiple Inheritance in Python, we discussed Method Resolution Order (MRO).
 C does not contain its own version of func().
 Since the interpreter searches in a left-to-right fashion, it finds the method in A, and does not go to look for it in B.

-#### Which methods/functions do we use to determine the type of instance and inheritance?
+#### Q. Which methods/functions do we use to determine the type of instance and inheritance?

 Ans.
 Here, we talk about three methods/functions- `type(), isinstance() and issubclass()`.